Actindo-AG/Documentation/ActindoWorkFlow/Overview/01_General.md

 The *Workflows* module offers the following benefits:
 - More efficiency and flexibility via business processes overview
-- Maximum control via real time process display and detailed log
+- Maximum control via real-time process display and detailed log
 - Fully customizable through user-defined workflows
 - Define specific business rules for any process or scenario